FhenixProtocol/cofhe-docs/docs/devdocs/cofhejs/getting-started.md

 ## End-to-End Example

-This example demonstrates a full interaction between a dApp and an FHE-enabled smart contract using the `CoFHE.js`.
+This example demonstrates a full interaction between a dApp and an FHE-enabled smart contract using the `cofhejs`.
 It walks through how to set up the client, encrypt data, send it to the contract, create a permit for accessing sealed data, and finally unseal the returned data for the user.

 <Tabs>
   <TabItem value="node" label="Node.js">